USDA-ARS-NWRC/smrf/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs.
+Look through the GitLab issues for bugs.
 Anything tagged with "bug"
 is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
+Look through the GitLab issues for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Snow Modeling Resources Framework could always use more documentation, whether as part of the
+SMRF could always use more documentation, whether as part of the
-official Snow Modeling Resources Framework docs, in docstrings, or even on the web in blog posts,
+official SMRF docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Versioning